dmrlobo2002/face_gen/README.md

 # Face Generation with Fine-Tuned Stable Diffusion

 This repository demonstrates how to fine-tune a Stable Diffusion model on the CelebA dataset and then generate new face images from a textual prompt.
+You can find the training dataset in OneDrive.

 ## Overview